Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 One of the reasons I had such a hard time finding staghorn sumac is that all the descriptions I read of the plant’s fruit and growth habit were absolutely useless.
 By some definition, it does have bright red “fruit” covered in fuzz, but more practically speaking the “fruits” are just clusters of seeds.
 Think of it more like the seedhead on millet or sorghum, but tightly packed and tapering to a point at the top.

-Sumac grows in colonies, with the older trees in the center as the tallest, and then gradually shorter tree/shrubs radiating out.
-They’re usually somewhere between 8 and 20 feet tall.
+Sumac grows in colonies, with the older trees in the center as the tallest and gradually shorter trees and shrubs radiating out.
+They’re usually somewhere between 8 and 20 feet tall, occasionally reaching 30 feet or more in good growing conditions.
+The colony forms by underground rhizomes sending up new shoots, so a single sumac can become a large clonal patch over the course of a decade or two.

-The leaf stalks reaching out from the main branches are large, around 2 feet long, and individual leaves coming out in matched pairs all the way down the stalk.
-In botany speak, they’re pinnately compound, with each leaflet lanceolate and serrate.
+The leaf stalks reaching out from the main branches are large, around 2 feet long, with individual leaves coming out in matched pairs all the way down the stalk.
+In botany speak, the leaves are pinnately compound, with each leaflet lanceolate and serrated.

 The seed pods come out of the top of branches and usually point upward towards the sky.
 In the early spring, the immature seedheads are green until they slowly develop a pinkish tinge that spreads and gradually turns to a bright velvet red.